AidanDelaney/ThinkCompSci-Cplusplus/05_conditionals.md

 \index{operator!comparison}
 \index{comparison!operator}

-The condition can contain any of the omparison operators:
+The condition can contain any of the comparison operators:

 ```c++
 x == y  // x equals y